huntlabs/hunt-framework-docs/views.md

 }
 ```

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `views` directory.
 The second argument is an array of data that should be made available to the view.
-In this case, we are passing the `name` variable, which is displayed in the view using [Blade syntax](/docs/{{version}}/blade).
+In this case, we are passing the `name` variable, which is displayed in the view like [Twig and Jinja2 syntax](https://github.com/huntlabs/hunt-framework/wiki/View).

 <a name="passing-data-to-views"></a>
 ## Passing Data To Views